The Wilds | A matriarchal utopia inspired by teenage girls

 Another (but different) desert island

-The set-up of the story refers to a controversial anthropological experiment: the ‘Dawn of Eve’, architected by a bold American academic.
-Stirring away from Golding’s Lord of the Flies, her aim is to show that girls can cooperate in ‘the wilds’ better than boys.
+The story’s set-up refers to a controversial anthropological experiment: the ‘Dawn of Eve,’ architected by a bold American academic.
+Stirring away from Golding’s Lord of the Flies, her aim is to show that young women can cooperate in ‘the wilds’ better than boys.
 But in the end, the series posits an unanswered question.
-Is life on a desert island the real living hell?
+Is life on a desert island a real living hell?
 Or just the expectations of “being a perfect teenage girl in normal-ass America?”

 Female empowerment and matriarchal utopia

 The concept is not original (Lost, Lord of the Flies, Cast Away).
 What makes it new is the female-centredness of the project.
 A trend started with remakes of the superheroes franchise (Brie Larson as Captain Marvel in the Avengers saga).

 The series has an all-female ensemble, with the American producer Sarah Streicher running it.
 Moreover, the cast comprises all leading actresses.
 Outside the island, Australian Golden Globe winner (Six Feet Under) Rachel Griffiths dominates the scene.
 The utopian research will soon become dreary for the chosen girls.
 While they know nothing about it, it aims to convince the whole world that the current global, male-centered society has to die.
 And an island full of American teenage girls is just the initial proof of a more just and fair society.